NS086/HomeAssistantBlueprints/README.md

-# Reolink Camera Alert — Home Assistant Blueprint
+# Reolink Camera Alert — Home Assistant Blueprint for Android
 **⚠️ Status: WORK IN PROGRESS.
 Use at your own risk.**
 This blueprint is still being developed and may change or break.
 Please test carefully before relying on it for security notifications.